-- Passport Costs - Expenditure for personal items (laundry, telephone, internet fees, meals not included in tour price) - · Gratuities for guides, drivers, hotel maid service, porters and restaurant waiters - Cuban Departure Tax of 25CUC (approximately \$30USD per person) must be paid in cash on departure from Cuba. - Trip cancellation/interruption insurance.
+- Passport Costs - Expenditure for personal items (laundry, telephone, internet fees, meals not included in tour price) - Gratuities for guides, drivers, hotel maid service, porters and restaurant waiters - Cuban Departure Tax of 25CUC (approximately \$30USD per person) must be paid in cash on departure from Cuba. - Trip cancellation/interruption insurance.
 You may purchase through a preferred agency or through Friendly Planet. - Hotel in Miami.
 A special offer will be available to those who have a confirmed space on the tour.

-General Terms and Conditions Passports & Visas PASSPORTS are required for all US citizens traveling abroad and must be valid for at least 6 months after your date of return.
+General Terms and Conditions

+Passports & Visas

+PASSPORTS are required for all US citizens traveling abroad and must be valid for at least 6 months after your date of return.
 Many countries will not allow you to enter their borders if you do not have at least 6 months of remaining validity on your present passport.
 If you already have a valid passport, please send SAH two clear photocopies of the signature and photograph pages of your passport with your reservation.
 SAH will forward the copies to Friendly Planet.
 If you do not already have a passport, you should make arrangements to get one without delay and send the photocopies of the appropriate pages as soon as your passport arrives.
-Be sure to sign your new passport before you make your photocopies for us.
-SAH and Friendly Planet must receive your passport copy 60 days (October 30, 2012) prior to departure in order to assure that your name appears on your ticket exactly as it appears on your passport.
+Be sure to sign your new passport copy 60 days (October 30, 2012) prior to departure in order to assure that your name appears on your ticket exactly as it appears on your passport.
 Airlines may apply penalties if it is necessary to make corrections to your name either in the air record or on your ticket.

 VISAS are required for our Cuba programs and Friendly Planet Travel, Inc. will make arrangements to secure such visas for you.
 Visa fees are included in the tour price for our Cuba programs.

-Transportation & Touring TRANSFERS & TOURING are provided by modern, air-conditioned touring coaches.
+Transportation & Touring

+TRANSFERS & TOURING are provided by modern, air-conditioned touring coaches.
 All entrance fees to places visited in the itinerary are included except those mentioned as optional.
 Arrangements for the itineraries, domestic transportation and flights are solely at the discretion of the local land operators and are subject to change without notice.
 If any changes are made, SAH and Friendly Planet has no liability.

+Final Payments

-Final Payments FINAL PAYMENTS are due at least 75 days (October 15, 2012) prior to departure Payments may be paid by check or major credit card to SAH.
+FINAL PAYMENTS are due at least 75 days (October 15, 2012) prior to departure Payments may be paid by check or major credit card to SAH.

 UNUSED SERVICES cannot be refunded once the trip has begun.
 No refund can be made for absence by passengers from any part of the tour.

 PERSONAL TIPS are NOT included in the tour price.
 A suggested tipping schedule will be provided to you in your tour packet prior to departure.

 DOCUMENTS for this tour, along with tour notes will be sent via email approximately 21 to 14 days prior to departure.
 This includes your e-ticket if applicable.

 TOUR PRICE DOES NOT INCLUDE passport fees, foreign airport taxes and fees, US departure taxes, excess baggage charges, baggage and personal insurance, gratuities, optional tours, beverages, items not specifically mentioned in the itinerary or tour inclusions section, or any items of a personal nature.

 CANCELLATIONS - must be made in writing and are subject to the following charges:

+Up to 76 days prior to departure - \$600

+75-46 days prior to departure - \$1000

+45-30 days prior to departure - \$1,700

+29 days or less prior to departure - No Refund

+TRAVEL INSURANCE